Nie Yuanzi: Cultural Revolution

 Nie initially supported the persecution of other academics, but later disagreed on the course the Cultural Revolution was taking and tried to quit her position in the Red Guards.
 She controlled revolutionary activities at Peking University, along with her colleagues, protected by her status as a celebrated rebel.
 She became widely known as one of the top five leaders of Red Guards in the capital.

-Nie was made an alternate member of the 9th Central Committee of the Communist Party of China.
+Nie was made an alternate member of the 9th Central Committee of the Chinese Communist Party.
 In December 1969, she was sent to labour at Peking University's farm in Liyuzhou (鲤鱼洲), Jiangxi.
 She returned to Beijing in 1970 to recuperate from an illness.

 In 1971, Nie was subjected to examination and her movements were restricted.
 In 1973, she was sent to work in the Xinhua Printing House, where she lived, ate and slept in the factory.
 She moved to a factory that made apparatuses for Peking University in 1975.

 Imprisonment and later life

 After the end of the Cultural Revolution, Nie was sent to Yanqing Prison on 19 April 1978.
 In 1983, she was convicted of multiple crimes including counterrevolutionary activities and defamation.
 She was sentenced to 17 years in prison, with apparently Deng Xiaoping insisting on a severe sentence.
 Nie was paroled in October 1986.

-In 1998, the renowned scholar Ji Xianlin published his memoir Cowshed: Memories of the Chinese Cultural Revolution, recounting his persecution during the period.
+In 1998, Ji Xianlin published his memoir Cowshed: Memories of the Chinese Cultural Revolution, recounting his persecution during the period.
+Nie had condemned Ji during the Cultural Revolution as a "hidden counterrevolutionary".
 In the book, Ji strongly condemned Nie Yuanzi for her capriciousness, cruelty and arrogance.

 Nie was critical of the post-Mao Chinese government and expressed a desire for greater freedom of opinion.
 In 2005, her memoirs were published in Hong Kong.

 Nie died on 28 August 2019, aged 98.